WilliamKaykay/HERO_XR_VR/README.md

 ros2 topic pub -t 1 /all/mpc_hover std_msgs/msg/Empty
 ```

-We also implemented a MPC land feature, but it's still experimental and may result in crashing the drone.
+We also implemented the MPC land feature, but it's still experimental and may result in crashing the drone.

 ## Versions
 | Version | Description |